Avoid these common startup legal mistakes as you build & scale your startup

-As a founder, you will want to make sure that your company stays compliant with all federal tax regulations as well as those in any state where your company is registered to do business.
+As a founder, you will want to make sure that your new business stays compliant with all federal tax regulations as well as those in any state where your company is registered to do business.

 There are a few specific areas where startups typically mess things up.

 Section 83 (b) elections.
-Founders and employees can potentially mitigate any future tax obligations by filing an 83 (b) election with the IRS.
+Founders and employees can potentially mitigate any future tax obligations by filing an 83 (b) election with the IRS soon after incorporating and purchasing their founder shares.
 This notifies the IRS of the date, purchase price and amount of shares purchased by a shareholder in a corporation.
 This information will be used by tax authorities to determine the price and date basis for calculating whether any future proceeds from selling the stock are subject to long-term capital gains tax.
 Failure to file this form can cause a huge tax headache for founders, as the proceeds from selling their company will be taxed as income instead of long-term capital gains (15% or 20%).
 Read more filing your 83(b) election with the IRS.

 Qualified Small Business Stock or QSBS.
 Holders of stock in qualified small business corporations may be able to write off 50% (or even up to 100%) of the proceeds from selling their shares in certain circumstances under Internal Revenue Code, Section 1202.
 The tax savings can be quite substantial, both to investors and founders.
-Only C Corporations are eligible for this tax exemption; LLCs are not, nor are LLCs that convert into C Corporations.
+Only C Corporations are eligible for this tax exemption; ; LLCs, S Corps and other business structures are not.

 Federal R&D Tax Credits for Startups.
 Many startups may be able to offset their R&D costs (such as server costs, employee payroll for software engineers, and so on) using R&D tax credits from the US government.
 Capbase partners with NeoTax and Mainstreet to help customers get access to these valuable tax credits.